 recode_factor() function into our name space.
 On the second line, we assign the renamed factors to the column containing our categorical variable.
 The

-recode_factor() function works in a way that the first argument is the character vector.
-This argument is then followed by the level of a factor (e.g., the first) and then the new name.
+recode_factor() function works like the first argument is the character vector.
+This argument is followed by the level of a factor (e.g., the first) and then the new name.
 Each following argument is then the other factors we want to be renamed.

 As previously mentioned, dplyr is a very useful package.
 It can also be used to add a column to an R data frame based other columns, or to simply add a column to a data frame in R. This can be, of course, also be done with other packages that are part of the TIdyverse.
 Note that there are other ways to recode levels of a factor in R. For instance, another package that is part of the Tidyverse package has a function that can be used: forcats.

-In this tutorial, you have learned how to rename factor levels in R. First, we had a look at how to use the
+In this tutorial, you have learned how to rename factor levels in R. First, we looked at how to use the

 levels() function to recode the levels of factors.
-Second, we had a look at the
+Second, we looked at the

 recode_factor() function from the dplyr package to do the same.
-Hope you learned something valuable.
+I hope you learned something valuable.
 Please share the tutorial on your social media accounts if you did.

 Other R Resources

 Here are some other resources that you may find useful when working in R statistical environment: